 The Panasonic can be used as a wet or dry shaver, as well as corded or cordless, and users say that versatility offers them a lot of grooming options -- it's particularly popular for those who travel.
 Most say it holds a charge for about a week with regular, daily use.
 It's extremely easy to adjust and clean, users say, just run it under a stream of cold water.
 The ER-GB40-S includes a charging cradle that's popular because a lot of people don't like a razor just lying on their counter.

 Our former Best Reviewed pick, the Braun cruZer6 Beard & Head (Est. $45),falls to runner up status for this report, but that doesn't mean it's not still a good choice, it just means that better products have since come along.
 The Braun cruZer6 comes with two adjustable combs for varying cut length.
 The first beard comb adjusts between 1 and 11 mm, or around 2/5 inch; the second adjusts from 10 to 20 mm, or up to about 4/5 inch.
 That second comb is marketed for use for the hair on your head too -- but if your hair is very thick the cruZer6 will tend to bog down in it, so we recommend that you leave the hair trimming to a dedicated hair clipper.
 The cruZer6 also sports a pop-up narrow trimmer for fine detailing, which users say works well.

-The cruZer6 also sports a pop-up narrow trimmer for fine detailing.
-Users say it's easy to hold, very quiet, and doesn't produce much vibration as you work.
-Its battery-powered operation -- about 40 minutes of use per charge -- is another plus for users who are tired of wrestling with power cords.
+The Braun cruZer6 is reported as easy to hold and very quiet.
+Users also say it doesn't produce much vibration as you work.
+Its battery-powered operation -- about 40 minutes of use per charge -- is another plus for those who are tired of wrestling with power cords.
 However, this beard trimmer gets much better reviews as a corded clipper than as a cordless one, something to keep in mind if you prefer cordless.